-Whether you're visiting California for the Super Bowl on Sunday 7 February or planning a Sideways-style wine road trip, local resident William Kelley offers up 10 Napa Valley wineries to visit and some great restaurant suggestions.
+Planning a Sideways-style wine road trip?
+Local resident William Kelley offers up 10 Napa Valley wineries to visit and some great restaurant suggestions.

 Every year, 4.5m people visit the Napa Valley, and it’s a figure that could well rise in 2016 with the Super Bowl coming to San Francisco on 7 February in its 50th anniversary year.